Summary

 Zombie Industries

-Arbor Data Science released research on the top five sectors comprised of zombie companies.
+Arbor Data Science released research on the top five sectors of zombie companies.
 These industries account for nearly one million jobs that could vanish permanently.

 Software: 142,000